Monschau: Supraregional sport

 At two meetings in the spring meet canoeists for about 50 years in Monschau international events, and a whitewater races.

 Nationally known is the Monschau Marathon more than 760 meters of altitude, which takes place in August.

 Infrastructure

 Transportation

 Monschau is connected by various regional bus routes of Regionalverkehr Euregio Maas-Rhein inter alia to Simmerath, Aachen and Eupen (Belgium).
-It is the collective tarif of the Aachener Verkehrsverbund.
+It is the collective tariff of the Aachener Verkehrsverbund.
 All lines meet at the central station Imgenbroich Bushof.
 Since March 2016 runs in Monschau an additional responsive demand transport system of the Aachener Straßenbahn und Energieversorgung under the name NetLiner.

-The former important Vennbahn, which was used until 2001 as a Heritage railway, had stations in Monschau, Konzen and Kaltenherberg, now it is closed.
+The former important Vennbahn, which was used until 2001 as a heritage railway, had stations in Monschau, Konzen and Kaltenherberg, now it is closed.
 It was remodeled 2010 for the establishment of the Vennbahn (bike path).
 Through the village runs the Bundesstraße 258 from north to south.

 Biking trails

 Through the town lead the cycle paths: